Video Game Review: Assassin’s Creed Odyssey

 Granted, the parkour remains imperfect — locking on and fighting with various attacks, bashes and dashes can still be problematic in tight spots or crowded battles — but it’s a largely smooth experience coupled with little evolutions in the control scheme, such as a speed dash designed to knock back opponents.

 One of the annoying aspects of Origins was the use of a cursor on the menu system.
-This unfortunately has been carried forward with Odyssey, and while it doesn’t impact core gameplay, it’s still annoying given it’s used exclusively for menu-driven interactions such as assigning weapons and armour, selecting quests, etc.
+This unfortunately has been carried forward with Odyssey, and while it doesn’t affect core gameplay, it’s still irksome given it’s used exclusively for menu-driven interactions such as assigning weapons and armour, selecting quests, etc.

 From a presentation perspective, Odyssey is a contender for the best looking game of 2018.
 While Origins carried much of the same level of model fidelity and detail, Odyssey has a lusher environment to work with — the Mediterranean is already one of the most gorgeous places in the real world, so it makes sense that it translates here.